openedx/open-edx-proposals/oeps/oep-0011-bp-FED-technology.rst

    React also has a strong testing story.
 React components can be tested in isolation with unit tests using `Jest`_ and `Enzyme`_.

-   See `React at edX`_ for more details on the evaluation process that led to this technology selection.
    Other modern frameworks considered for use included Polymer and Angular.
 See `Reasons for rejecting Angular`_  and `Reasons for rejecting Polymer`_ for an exploration of why these alternatives do not work as well as React for edX.